lxc/incus/cmd/generate-config/README.md

 The go-swagger spec from source generator can only handles `swagger:meta` (global file/package level documentation), `swagger:route` (API endpoints), `swagger:params` (function parameters), `swagger:operation` (method documentation), `swagger:response` (API response content documentation), `swagger:model` (struct documentation) generation.
 In our use case, we would want a config variable spec generator that can bundle any key-value data pairs alongside metadata to build a sense of hierarchy and identity (we want to associate a unique key to each gendoc comment group that will also be displayed in the generated documentation)

-In a swagger fashion, `incus-doc` can associate metadata key-value pairs (here for example, `group` and `key`) to data key-value pairs.
+In a swagger fashion, `generate-config` can associate metadata key-value pairs (here for example, `group` and `key`) to data key-value pairs.
 As a result, it can generate a YAML tree out of the code documentation and also a Markdown document.

 ## Output